How to Start a Map Art Business in 2026

 Days 1–3: Set up your stack.
 Free Printful account.
 Free Etsy shop.
 Connect them so orders fulfill automatically.

-Days 4–7: Generate your 5 prints.
-Mix of cities and palettes.
+Days 4–7: Generate a few sample prints — a mix of cities and palettes.
 Order 2–3 physical samples from Printful — these will be your portfolio for in-person outreach.
 List the rest on Etsy with optimized titles and descriptions.

 Week 2: Walk into 2 local gift shops with your physical samples.
 Email or visit 2–3 local real estate agents, leading with the lifetime-business-card angle.
 Sign up for a farmers market booth in the next 30–60 days.